 - Don't push yourself too hard.
 Increase how much you exercise slowly.

 Your doctor will prescribe pain medicines to use at home.
 If you are taking pain pills 3 or 4 times a day, try taking them at the same times each day for 3 to 4 days.
 They may be more effective this way.

 Try getting up and moving around if you are having some pain in your belly.
 This may ease your pain.

 Press a pillow over your incision when you cough or sneeze to ease discomfort and protect your incision.

 Make sure your home is safe as you are recovering.

 Change the dressing over your surgical wound once a day, or sooner if it becomes soiled.
 Your doctor will tell you when you do not need to keep your wound covered.
 Keep the wound area clean.
 You may wash it with mild soap and water if your doctor says you can.
 See also: Surgical wound care

-If your doctor says you can, you may remove the wound dressings and take showers if sutures, staples, or glue were used to close your skin.
+You may remove the wound dressings and take showers if sutures, staples, or glue were used to close your skin if your doctor says you can.